Individual Funding Requests (IFRs)

 It is very unlikely there will be a decision to fund individual cases if there is no evidence.

-If the primary or secondary care doctor feels there are particular issues relating to the individual patient of such significance that the general policy should be over-ruled an application may be made under IFR rules.
+If the primary or secondary care clinician believes that there are particular issues relating to the individual patient of such significance that the general policy should be over-ruled an application may be made under IFR rules.

-Normally we would expect that GPs would ask for – and submit documentation – for an IFR only if they know something of the individual circumstances of the patient that made them significantly different to other patients with the same condition.
+The CCG expects the clinician to submit an IFR only if they know the individual circumstances of the patient that make them significantly different to other patients with the same condition.

-We would normally expect secondary care doctors to be the ones applying for an IFR if they felt there were aspects of the clinical details for the individual patient that made them an exception to the general rule.
-We would expect such an application to come from the secondary care doctor concerned not to be passed back to primary care to make the application.
+The CCG expects secondary care clinicians to be responsible for the submission of an IFR if they believe there were aspects of the clinical details for the individual patient that make them an exception to the general rule.
+We would expect such an application to come from the secondary care clinician concerned not to be passed back to primary care to make the application.

 About the IFR process

-An Individual Funding Request (IFR) may be made for a treatment, therapy, drug or piece of equipment because:
+An IFR may be made for a treatment, therapy, drug or piece of equipment because:

 - The CCG’s routinely commissioned services do not cover the patient’s situation or